 Plus, De Bortoli is located just northeast of Melbourne and worth planning a visit if you’re gonna be around the area.
 It really is one of the best vineyards in Australia to visit.

 2.)
 Vasse Felix: Margaret River, Western Australia

 Behind-the-scenes tours are available at Vasse Felix, as well as private wine tastings.
-Visitors can learn how to match foods and wines (I’ve never fully understood the art behind this though this may be in part due to my attempting to learn while simultaneously guzzling my way through the pairing wines) while enjoying the onsite art gallery, local gardens, sculpture walk, restaurant, and gorgeous beaches nearby.
+If you visit, you can learn how to pair foods and wines (I’ve never fully understood) while exploring their; art gallery, gardens and sculpture walk, too.

 3.)
 Jacobs Creek: Barossa Valley, South Australia

-In 1842, the first European immigrants to the Barossa Valley arrived, and within a short time, 150 wineries and vineyards emerged.
+In 1842, the first European immigrants to the Barossa Valley arrived, and within a short time, 150 wineries and vineyards emerged in Australia.

 4.)
 Penfolds Magill Estate: Adelaide Hills, South Australia

 This vineyard and winery, which was established in 1844, is unique in that it is one of a few urban vineyards in Australia.

 Located just shy of Adelaide, the Penfolds Magill Estate is known for its Grange wine, which is supposedly the greatest wine in Australia.